Sample Compression Unleashed: New Generalization Bounds for Real Valued Losses: Abstract

 \section{Abstract}

 The sample compression theory provides generalization guarantees for predictors that can be fully defined using a subset of the training dataset and a (short) message string, generally defined as a binary sequence.
-Previous works provided generalization bounds for the zero-one loss, which is restrictive, notably when applied to deep learning approaches.
-In this paper, we present a general framework for deriving new sample compression bounds that hold for real-valued losses.
-We empirically demonstrate the tightness of the bounds and their versatility by evaluating them on different types of models, e.g., neural networks and decision forests, trained with the Pick-To-Learn (P2L) meta-algorithm, which transforms the training method of any machine-learning predictor to yield sample-compressed predictors.
-In contrast to existing P2L bounds, ours are valid in the non-consistent case.
+Previous works provided generalization bounds for the zero-one loss, which is restrictive notably when applied to deep learning approaches.
+In this paper, we present a general framework for deriving new sample compression bounds that hold for real-valued unbounded losses.
+Using the Pick-To-Learn (P2L) meta-algorithm, which transforms the training method of any machine-learning predictor to yield sample-compressed predictors, we empirically demonstrate the tightness of the bounds and their versatility by evaluating them on random forests and multiple types of neural networks.

-\section{Introduction}
+\section{INTRODUCTION}

-Sample compression theory, introduced by \cite{littlestone1986relating}, is based on the fundamental idea that ``Compressing implies learning'' \citep{david_supervised_2016}.
-If it is possible to provably show that a learned model can be completely represented with a subset of the training dataset, then sample compression theory gives us generalization guarantees.
-The most well-known learning algorithms that comply with the sample compression framework are the support vector machine \citep{boser_svm} and the perceptron \citep{rosenblatt1958perceptron, moran2020perceptron}.
+Sample compression theory, introduced by \cite{littlestone1986relating}, is based on the fundamental idea that ``compressing implies learning'' \citep{david_supervised_2016}.
+If it is possible to provably show that a learned model can be completely defined by a subset of the training dataset, then sample compression theory gives us generalization guarantees.
+The most well-known learning algorithms that comply with the sample compression framework are the support vector machine (SVM) \citep{boser_svm} and the perceptron \citep{rosenblatt1958perceptron, moran2020perceptron}; the relevant training subset being formed by the support vectors in the former case, and the points causing an update of the predictor in the latter case.
 More recently, \cite{snyder_sample_2020} and \cite{paccagnan_pick_learn_2023} have introduced the first sample compression results for neural networks.